ufal/npfl114/tasks/q_learning.md

 Q-learning is a bit tricky – I usualy start with a larger value of ε (like 0.2 or even 0.5) an then gradually decrease it to almost zero.

-During evaluation in ReCodEx, three different random seeds will be employed, and you will get a point for each setting where you reach the required reward.
+During evaluation in ReCodEx, two different random seeds will be employed, and you will get a point for each setting where you reach the required reward.
 The time limit for each test is 5 minutes.